 Arabinogalactans are an abundant class of cell surface proteoglycans widely distributed in flowering plants.
 They are proteoglycans (a type of protein and sugar combination) found between cells of most plants.
-They are commonly found in larch and tamarack and herbs and can be used as soluble fiber.
-Since the late 1980s, arabinogalactanproteins have attracted widespread attention from plant biologists following reports of their involvement in plant development, including a role in root regeneration and seed germination..
+They are commonly found in larch and tamarack and certain other herbs and can be used as soluble fiber.
+Since the late 1980s arabinogalactanproteins have attracted widespread attention from plant biologists following reports of their involvement in plant development, including a role in root regeneration and seed germination..
 Arabinogalactan proteins are readily soluble and possibly play a major role in cell-cell interactions during development.

 arabinogalactan supplement have benefits?